ScottishCovidResponse/BEEP/README.md

   There are currently only example tests implemented (1% coverage as of 30-Jul-2020).
 Coverage is reported in the build logs accessible from the [GitHub Actions Page (dev branch)](https://github.com/ScottishCovidResponse/BEEPmbp/actions?query=branch%3Adev).
+- Running "make" stores intermediate build objects in the "build" directory, but the executable (for historical and convenience reasons) is written to the current directory.
+- Clean the build with `make clean`